Job Summary

 - The ability to meet the attendance standards as stated in the company attendance policy.

-- The ability to work as part of a team.
+- The ability to work as a team.

 - Language Skills: Ability to read and interpret schematics and routine correspondence (i.e. job routings, warnings, etc.).
 Ability to write and record information.
-Ability to communicate with co-workers, provide oral instruction/direction and understand oral instructions.
+Ability to communicate with co-workers, provide oral instruction/directions and understand oral instructions.

 - Reasoning Skills: Ability to follow detailed written and oral instructions.
 The ability to identify and solve problems in unique situations.